 The Homosexual Law Reform Act 1986 decriminalised homosexuality, but the armed forces were exempted from its provisions.
 Discrimination based on sexuality in the armed forces became unlawful after the passing of the Human Rights Act 1993.
 The chief of defence force approved the establishment of an LGBT (lesbian, gay, bisexual and transgender) support group in 2011.

 The armed forces are based on the three military services – the Royal New Zealand Navy, the New Zealand Army and the Royal New Zealand Air Force – and their respective reserve (part-time territorial) forces.
 Combined, they make up the New Zealand Defence Force.
-In 2011 the force comprised 8,758 regular (permanent and full-time) servicemen and women, and 2,368 reserve and 2,669 civilian staff.
+In 2020 the force comprised some 9,350 regular (permanent and full-time) servicemen and women, 2,700 reservists and more than 3,000 civilian staff.

 Animals have made an important, unarmed contribution to the armed forces’ activities.
 Horses were the most prized animals during the First World War, though donkeys were also very useful.
 Their contribution was symbolised in Horace Moore-Jones's well-known watercolours depicting a soldier with his donkey, painted around the time of the First World War.
 Dogs and pigeons have also been used.
 Dogs still formed part of the Royal New Zealand Air Force’s team in the 2000s, taking part in security patrols on bases.